Linear Causal Representation Learning from Unknown Multi-node Interventions: Introduction

-\paragraph{Multi-node interventional CRL.} The studies on MN intervention settings are sparser than the SN intervention settings.
+\textbf{Multi-node interventional CRL.} The studies on MN intervention settings are sparser than the SN intervention settings.
 Table~\ref{tab:related-comp} summarizes the results closely related to the scope of this paper along with the identifiability results established in this paper.
 In summary, the existing studies either provide \emph{partial} identifiability or focus on non-stochastic \texttt{do} interventions.
 The study in \cite{jin2023learning} focuses on linear non-Gaussian latent models and linear transformations and uses soft interventions to establish identifiability up to surrounding variables by using multiple interventional mechanisms for each node.
 In a different study,~\cite{bing2024identifying} uses strongly separated multi-node \texttt{do} interventions and provides perfect identifiability results for general latent models and linear transformations.
 We also note the partially related study in~\cite{ahuja2024multi} that applies soft interventions on a subset of nodes and aims to disentangle the non-intervened variables from the intervened ones.
 Distinct from all these studies, we address the open problem of perfect identifiability under UMN stochastic interventions.

-\paragraph{Other approaches to CRL.} We note that there exist other interesting settings that address CRL without interventions.
-Some examples include using multi-view data~\cite{vonkugelgen2021self,brehmer2022weakly,yao2024multiview,sturma2023unpaired}, leveraging temporal sequences~\cite{lippe2023icitris,lippe2023biscuit}, building on nonlinear independent component analysis (ICA) principles to identify polynomial latent causal models \cite{liu2024identifiable}, and imposing sparsity constraints to obtain partial disentanglement~\cite{lachapelle2024nonparametric,zhang2024causal}.
+\textbf{Other approaches to CRL.} We note that there exist other interesting settings that address CRL without interventions.
+Some examples include using multi-view data~\cite{vonkugelgen2021self,brehmer2022weakly,yao2024multiview,sturma2023unpaired}, leveraging temporal sequences~\cite{lippe2023icitris,lippe2023biscuit}, building on nonlinear independent component analysis (ICA) principles to identify polynomial latent causal models \cite{liu2024identifiable}, and imposing sparsity constraints to obtain partial disentanglement~\cite{lachapelle2024nonparametric,zhang2024causal}, and grouping of observational variables~\cite{morioka2024causal}.
 We refer to \cite{komanduri2024from} for a detailed literature review on various CRL problems.